In Conversation with the Sopranos in Edinburgh 2019: date, tickets, show times and how to get there

 There is limited street parking around the theatre, but you can enjoy up to five hours parking at NCP’s Holyrood Road for £5.50 when you see a show at the Festival theatre.

-You will need to request a validation boucher at the box office with your ticket in order to claim this offer.
+You will need to request a validation voucher at the box office with your ticket in order to claim this offer.

 The car park is open 24 hours, contains over 300 bays (including disabled bays) and is a ten minute walk from the theatre entrance.